Stellarend/Tower-of-Fantasy-Guide/README.md

 # TODO: other notes I've made that I need to organize into this guide

-General notes:
 1. Don't upgrading individual gear pieces unless its SSR.
 You should, however upgrade the gear slots as it will keep the upgrades even if you upgrade your gear
 1. Upgrade your gear in increments of 5 to get milestone bonuses, starting with gloves and boots
 1. if gear upgrade materials are limited in shop, buy it whenever it refreshes in shop
-1. when nearby unlock:
+1. when nearby do:
+    - side quests
     - spacerifts
     - onmium towers
     - scenic points